 Policy 5.9A.2.
 Prohibit structures that interfere with airport operations.
-All municipalities in the County shall enact ordinances prohibiting structures or obstructions that affect takeoff and landing at airports.
+The County shall encourage-Aall municipalities in the County shall to enact ordinances prohibiting structures or obstructions that affect takeoff and landing at airports.

 Objective 5.9B.
 To ensure Witham Field's airport safety record continues and to enhance operational safety.